Eyelid Surgery Chelmsford

 What Is a Brow Lift?

 Also known as forehead lift/rejuvenation, a brow lift is a surgical procedure to improve aesthetics.
 This cosmetic surgery efficiently enhances the appearance of your eyebrows and forehead.
 An eye surgeon brings changes to the appearance by raising the forehead and brow skin.
+When you are seen for a consultation, our oculoplastic surgeon will determine whether or not you are a candidate for this procedure.

 The following are some frequently asked questions related to eyelid surgeries we encounter daily.